StollLab/EasySpin/README.md

 The EasySpin source code is organized as follows:

-    easyspin/      source code for EasySpin's toolbox functions docs/          source code for the documentation
+    easyspin/      source code for EasySpin's toolbox functions docsrc/        source code for the documentation
     examples/      collection of EasySpin example scripts
     releasing/     build scripts etc.
-    scripts/       other scripts
     tests/         unit tests for EasySpin

+## Documentation

+A local copy of the documentation can be built with a perl script `docbuilder.pl`.
+For more information see the [documentation](/releasing/howto_documentation.md) in the `releasing` subfolder.